Korean Air Lines Flight 007: Initial ICAO investigation (1983)

 The report included a statement by the Soviet government claiming "no remains of the victims, the instruments or their components or the flight recorders have so far been discovered".
 This statement was subsequently shown to be untrue by Boris Yeltsin's release in 1993 of a November 1983 memo from KGB head Viktor Chebrikov and Defence Minister Dmitriy Ustinov to Yuri Andropov.
 This memo stated, "In the third decade of October this year the equipment in question (the recorder of in-flight parameters and the recorder of voice communications by the flight crew with ground air traffic surveillance stations and between themselves) was brought aboard a search vessel and forwarded to Moscow by air for decoding and translation at the Air Force Scientific Research Institute."
 The Soviet government statement would further be contradicted by Soviet civilian divers who later recalled that they viewed the wreckage of the aircraft on the bottom of the sea for the first time on September 15, two weeks after the plane had been shot down.

 Following the publication of the report, the ICAO adopted a resolution condemning the Soviet Union for the attack.
 Furthermore, the report led to a unanimous amendment in May 1984—though not coming into force until October 1, 1998—to the Convention on International Civil Aviation that defined the use of force against civilian airliners in more detail.
 The amendment to section 3(d) reads in part: "The contracting States recognize that every State must refrain from resorting to the use of weapons against civil aircraft in flight and that, in case of interception, the lives of persons on board and the safety of aircraft must not be endangered."

 U.S. Air Force radar data

 It is customary for the Air Force to impound radar trackings involving possible litigation in cases of aviation accidents.
-In the civil litigation for damages, the United States Department of Justice explained that the tapes from the Air Force radar installation at King Salmon, Alaska, pertinent to KAL 007's flight in the Bethel area had been destroyed and could therefore not be supplied to the plaintiffs.
+In the civil litigation for damages, the United States Department of Justice explained that the tapes from the Air Force radar installation at King Salmon, United States, pertinent to KAL 007's flight in the Bethel area had been destroyed and could therefore not be supplied to the plaintiffs.
 At first Justice Department lawyer Jan Van Flatern stated that they were destroyed 15 days after the shoot-down.
 Later, he said he had "misspoken" and changed the time of destruction to 30 hours after the event.
 A Pentagon spokesman concurred, saying that the tapes are recycled for re-use from 24–30 hours afterward; the fate of KAL 007 was known inside this timeframe.